frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 <img class="screenshot" alt="Membership" src="{{docs_base_url}}/assets/img/non_profit/membership/membership.png">

-**Member:** Member is a link field fetch member details from Member doctype.
+**Member:** Member is a link field that fetches member details from Member doctype.

-**Membership Status:** Membership Status is a select field which contains New, Current, Expired, Pending and Cancelled.
+**Membership Status:** Membership Status is a select field that contains New, Current, Expired, Pending, and Cancelled.
 The Expired status will automatically be updated when the membership period gets over.

-**Membership Date Details section:** This section contain information related to Membership start date, end date and member since date.
+**Membership Date Details section:** This section contain information related to the Membership start date, end date, and member since date.

-**Payment Details:** This section contains payment related details.
+**Payment Details:** This section contains payment-related details.
 If the person paid for membership checkbox paid is marked as checked else unmarked.
 The Amount is fetch based on the membership type.

 ## 2. Features